Viktor von Tschusi zu Schmidhoffen: Biography

-Tschusi was born on 28 December 1847 in the Smíchov district of Prague.
+Tschusi was born on 28 December 1847 in Smíchov, Bohemia, Austrian Empire (now a district of Prague, Czech Republic).
 His father was a former officer in the Austro-Hungarian Army from a noble family of Tyrol, and Tschusi held the title of Reichsritter.
 Tschusi's father, and his mother Josephine, inspired an early interest in natural history.
 Tschusi attended gymnasium school at a Jesuit college at Kalksburg, near Vienna.
 He began his scientific studies under a private tutor when his family moved to Krems an der Donau, and to Schloss Arntsdorf after his father's death when he was 17.
 Tschusi learned to prepare bird specimens from a preparator at the Imperial Natural History Museum, and became skilled at collecting and preparing bird specimens.
 From 1868 to 1870, he travelled extensively in Austria, Bohemia, northern Italy, northern Germany, and Heligoland, meeting other ornithologists and visiting important bird collections.

 Tschusi collected about 10,000 specimens over his life, which are now in the Imperial Natural History Museum, the Zoologische Staatssammlung München, and the Salzburg Ornithological Institute.
 He was a prolific writer, the author of over 700 publications.
 Tschusi specialized in the avifauna of the Palaearctic, becoming a noted expert on the subject, and exerted a great influence on the development of ornithology in Austria-Hungary.
 Among his works are the Ornithologisches Jahrbuch, published annually from 1890 until World War I, and bibliographies of Austria-Hungary's birds.
 Tschusi described a number of bird taxa, including the Madeiran wood pigeon.
 The European goldfinch subspecies Carduelis carduelis tschusii was named after him.